Skip to Content

 ● Locating the throttle cable on your lawnmower

 The throttle cable of a modern lawnmower can be found running from the throttle lever to the carburetor’s intake valve.
-You may consult your mower’s manual for the most accurate info in this regard for your model.
+You may consult your mower’s manual for the most accurate information regarding your model.

 ● Collect the tools you need: